Main Lab Objective

 (physical/digital) are due this week

 Please send an email to the course

-instructor indicating the concept that your section has chosen to pursue.
+instructor indicating the two concepts that your section has chosen to pursue.

-If your team web page (under the teams menu) does not yet have your final officer positions, please email this information to the course
+If your team web page (under the teams menu on the course website) does not yet have your final officer positions, please email this information to the course

 Recommended Lab #5 Activities